-BELOW: Mark Direen took this photo of the late Corporal Dave O'Neill in Afghanistan in 2002.
+BELOW: Mark Direen took this photo of the

 Tell us a little about the man behind Point & Shoot.

 I joined the Army as soon as I turned 18 and served for 16 years: six years in the Infantry Corps and 10 years in the Australian Special Air Service Regiment (SASR).